glatzert/ACME-Server-ADCS/docfx/docs/deploy-server.md

 ## Configuration

 You can either manually create a `appsettings.Production.json` or let the server help you in creating it's contents.
+Either way, the server comes with an appsettings-sample.json, which contains all possible settings with samples and default values.

 ### Configuration creation tool